zoe-kch/CogWorks-Vision-Module-Capstone/README.md

 6. [Contributing](#contributors)

 ## Introduction
-> This project aim to detect faces from a database of faces.
-It can be used in various implementation
+> This project aims to perform facial recognition from a database of faces.
+It can be used in various implementations
-> Such as Cameras for security, healthcare monitoring per person, Hotel/School Attendance check ins.
+> such as cameras for security and healthcare monitoring and hotel check ins/school attendance.

 *Note: This project was created as part of BWSI CogWorks Week2 Vision Capstone project* *Presented by Team We Love Bytes 2024*

 ## Features
 These are some important features that our program can accomplish:
-- [x] A fully trained model
+- [x] A fully trained Facenet model
 - [x] Face-detection system
-- [x] A database of recognized faces
+- [x] A database of recognized faces (includes Edwardia Fosah (one of this project's contributors), Davido, Lana Del Rey, Malcolm X, Issac Newton, Rema, Steve Lacy, and Taika Waititi initially)
-- [x] Loading new faces to the database
+- [x] Loading new faces to the database via dialog prompt
 - [x] Recognizing known and unknown faces
-- [x] Whisper algorithm
+- [x] Prototype** Whisper algorithm

 ## Installation